slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### What is stupidity and how to deceive it?

+*'Stupidity is overlooking or dismissing crucial information.' -- Adam Robinson*

 Stupidity is the cost of intelligence operating in a complex environment and it’s almost inevitable.
 Most people don't actually think, they just take their first thought and go.

-> *'Stupidity is overlooking or dismissing crucial information.' -- Adam Robinson*
+> *'Nothing is more terrible than to see ignorance in action.' -- Goethe*

 > *'I have long held that stupidity is very largely the result of fear leading to mental inhibitions.' -- Bertie Russell*